 Like I wrote a while back:

 “When physical restraints curb your potential, you realise that you want so more from your life.
 Life is moving forward outside your medically induced world, and you feel annoyed when healthy people don’t realise the worth of their bodies, their unused potential.

 It merely reminds you that being chronically ill sucks.
 It’s energy being depleted in all the wrong places.
 There is no uptake to being ill.
 There is no room for manoeuvring when you’re faced with an illness that will -quite literally- be there until you draw your last breath.
 Do take it from someone who’s already stared death in the face because of it; it is so not all it’s cracked up to be, honey.”

 Let me just make it easy to understand.
 No, there is no end to life with a chronic illness.
 Chronic is chronic, and that is simply the unfortunate truth.
 There will be more doctors, more medicines, more hospital waiting rooms and more shattered hopes for a cure within my lifetime.
 Nobody will be able to take that illness away or replace that hope for reality.

-So, how do you get through days like today when you need a duvet day more than people who love nagging about themselves?
+So, how do you get through days like this when the only thing you need is your duvet?

-My TN days consist of the bedroom, duvet, blinds and curtains closed and fairy lights on to create a soft glow of light behind me so they don’t shine in my eyes.
-The TV would be on, muted sound, and something to captivate my mind like history documentaries so I can move my mind from my face to the TV.
+My TN-days consist of the bedroom, blinds, curtains closed and fairy lights on to create a soft glow of light behind me so they don’t shine in my eyes.
+The TV would be playing with muted sound and I would watch something to captivate my mind like history documentaries so I can move my mind from my face to the TV.

-After a while, I go back to the thing that upset me and try to see it in a different light so I can deal with it when the next few TN-days arrive.
+And after each bout, I go back to the thing that set off the pain and try to see it in a different light so I can deal with it when the next few TN-days arrive.